nasa-jpl/ION-DTN/gh-pages/docs/BSL-Build-Install-Guide.md

 ## What is BSL?

 BSL (Bundle Protocol Security Library) is an external BPSec implementation that ION can use as an alternative to ION's built-in BPSec.
-BSL implements RFC 9172/9173 security contexts, uses OpenSSL for cryptography, and is configured through JSON files rather than `bpsecadmin` commands.
+BSL v1.1 implements RFC 9172/9173 security contexts, uses OpenSSL for cryptography, and is configured through JSON files rather than `bpsecadmin` commands.

 BSL is integrated as a git submodule at `external/BSL/`.
 When enabled, it replaces ION's native BPSec policy engine and security processing.

+BSL v1.1 uses runtime dynamic memory callbacks instead of compile-time integration, so BSL builds as a standalone library with no ION dependencies.
+ION's `ionpatch.c` registers ION memory allocation callbacks at runtime.

 ## Prerequisites